Invariance and naturality of knot lattice homology and homotopy: A Cubical Construction of Lattice Homology

+which recovers the chain complex using cellular persistent homology.
+This approach suggests the following definition:

 \begin{definition} The \emph{lattice space \(\CFb^{\nat}(G,\tf)\)} associated to a plumbing and \Spinc structure \((G,\tf)\) is the data of the cube decomposition of Euclidean space equipped with the filtration induced by \(h_U\).
-The \emph{lattice homotopy type} \(\CFb^{\nat}(Y,\tf)\) is the filtered homotopy type of a given \(\CFb^{\nat}(G,\tf)\) where \((G,\tf)\) is a particular plumbing representation of \((Y,\tf)\). \end{definition} N\'emithi's proof of \(\CFb(Y,\tf)\)'s invariance worked through homotopy theoretic arguments, though these arguments did not produce a particular homotopy when realizing one space as a deformation retract of another.
-Subsection \ref{topHomContractSec} will provide an explicit construction of such a homotopy.
+The \emph{lattice homotopy type} \(\CFb^{\nat}(Y,\tf)\) is the filtered homotopy type of a given \(\CFb^{\nat}(G,\tf)\) where \((G,\tf)\) is a particular plumbing representation of \((Y,\tf)\). \end{definition}

-In describing \(\CFb^{\nat}(G,\tf)\), a characteristic cohomology class \(K\) can be thought of as representing a particular element of \(\Qc_0\) and thus a 0-cell in our CW-complex.
-As such, we will think of \(K\) as representing a particular point in \(\CFb^{\nat}(G,\tf)\).
-More generally, we will think of \(\Qc\) as not just the set of generators for \(\CFb(G,\tf)\) but as the set of cubes cubes from the cell decomposition of \(\CFb^{\nat}(G,\tf)\) as a CW-complex.
-With that in mind, let the coordinates on \(\CFb^{\nat}(G,\tf)\) be given so that